ardi69/pyload/docs/write_hooks.rst

 The name is indicating when the function gets called.
 See :class:`Hook <module.plugins.Hook.Hook>` page for a complete listing.

-You should be aware of the arguments the Hooks are called with, whether its a :class:`PyFile <module.PyFile.PyFile>` or :class:`PyPackage <module.PyPackage.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.
+You should be aware of the arguments the Hooks are called with, whether its a :class:`PyFile <module.datatype.PyFile.PyFile>` or :class:`PyPackage <module.datatype.PyPackage.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.

 A basic excerpt would look like: ::